openedx/docs.openedx.org/source/educators/references/course_development/course_number_guidelines.rst

 Course numbers have the following guidelines.

 * Course numbers can have a maximum of 10 characters.
-* Characters can be letters, numbers, or periods.
+* Characters can be letters, numbers or periods.
 * If a course consists of several modules, the course number can have an ending such as .1x or .2x.